Performance Without Apology Mobile UA · DSP · Paid Social · Programmatic

 "CPL is down 18%."

 Leads that don't close aren't cheaper.
+They're free.
+And free isn't good.

 CPL